 Her mom pulled out a metal bowl and a hand mixer older than Emma.
 She poured a package of store-brand pie filling into the bowl and added the rest of the milk.
-Now Emma knew why her mom didn’t let Mattie have a second glass at dinner.
+Now Emma knew why her mom hadn’t let Mattie have a second glass at dinner.

 I’m such an asshole, she thought.
 All I do is complain, and all Mom does is think about how to make it better for us.
 “Thanks, Mom,” she said, slipping away into the dining room.
-Her chemistry book was right where she left it, spine flat on the linen tablecloth.
+Her chemistry book was right where she’d left it, spine flat on the linen tablecloth.
 “I hate you,” she said.
 “Everyone hates you.
 You know that, right?”

 The chemistry book, unperturbed, flashed its cover art at her: red, yellow, and green molecules with white swoosh marks behind them, intended to make it look as if they were zooming across the cover.
 “You’re not even that fast,” she said.